 Meet Lea – Museum Guide Host

-What attracted you to work at the Navy Museum?
+What attracted you to working at the Navy Museum?

 Because I live across the road I was already very aware of the Museum.
 Growing up I was surrounded by military stories, as my father had trained as a pilot in the RAF during World War Two, but unfortunately he had an accident and wasn’t able to continue flying.